commonhaus/foundation/FAQ.md

 Both the Apache and Eclipse Foundations offer vital structural supports where competing interests need to be navigated with care.

-At Commonhaus, we see our role as facilitators of a different sort of consensus-building—one that encourages projects to agree on how to collaborate and move forward together, without requiring a predefined structure.
+At Commonhaus, we see our role as facilitators of a different sort of consensus-building—one that encourages projects to agree on how to collaborate and move forward together, without requiring an externally-imposed structure.
-We believe this approach nurtures a sense of ownership and commitment among all project stakeholders.

 ## Why not the Linux Foundation?